Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Experiments

 \section{Experiments}

 In the experiments, we examine the numerical performance of our EIC algorithm using synthetic test functions (Section \ref{section:sync:experiments}) as well as a real-world dataset (Section \ref{section:real:experiments}).
 For each test function/dataset, we generate $R = 100$ independent experiment trials, and the results are summarized in Figures \ref{fig:2} and \ref{fig:MLP}.
 The solid line represents the average cumulative regret over these independent trials, with the shaded area showing the corresponding 95\% confidence region.
 We use the GP prior with the mean function of $\mu \equiv 0 $ and the SE covariance kernel in all experiments.
-The length-scale $\mathbf{h}$ and the global variance $\tau^2$ parameters in the SE covariance kernel are estimated using the maximum likelihood method by \cite{SWN18}.
+The parameters are estimated using the maximum likelihood method by \cite{SWN18}.
 The total budget $N$ for each test function/dataset is set to $N=200 + n_0$, where the number of initial design points is set at $n_0 = 16, 36, 64$ for the $2, 4 ,6$--dimensional objective functions respectively.

 We compare our proposed EIC algorithm with the acquisition functions of the traditional EI, GP-UCB \citep{Srinivas10}, and GP-TS \citep{CG17}.
 We also compare with the algorithm proposed by \cite{Nguyen17} which we refer to as \emph{EI-Nyugen}.
 The EI-Nyugen algorithm requires a user-specified threshold parameter $\kappa$, and selects the point that maximizes the acquisition function $\alpha_n(\bx)$ if the largest acquisition function value is not smaller than $\kappa$.
 Otherwise, the point with the largest observed sample mean is selected.
 We follow their suggestion and choose $\kappa = 10^{-4}$ in our experiments.